Study: Without Medicaid expansion, poor forgo medical care

 With the federal government covering at least 90 percent of the cost, expansion proponents argue states turning it down are leaving on the table tax dollars their own citizens send to Washington.
 Backers include hospital systems and health insurers, and many local business groups.

-Opponents contend that the cost is still too high for states, which have other major financial responsibilities for education, infrastructure and law enforcement, and must balance their budgets.
+Opponents contend that the cost is still too high for states, which have other major financial responsibilities for health care, education, infrastructure and law enforcement, and must balance their budgets.

 President Donald Trump’s administration is strongly opposed to Medicaid expansion and tried unsuccessfully to repeal it during Trump’s first year.